tj/n/README.md

 ### Multiple Copies of Node.js

-If you end up with multiple copies of `node` in your `PATH`, see [docs](./docs/changing-node-location.md) for a detailed walk-through of how to tidy up.
+If you end up with multiple copies of `node` in your `PATH` so the freshly installed version is not active, see [docs](./docs/changing-node-location.md) for a detailed walk-through of how to tidy up.
 This can easily happen is you already had Node.js installed in some other way before using `n`.

 ## Installing Node.js Versions